tommardh/jasmine-approve.js/README.md

 ###Limitations
-* Can´t handle assync test methods but assync calls can be done in beforeEach
 * The discribe description is not added to file names so it descriptions must be unique.
 * since the approve files is downloaded by the browser you need to save them to the right folder (approvals) and remove eventual numbers added to the file name by the browser